 Class 4 can route a large number of long-distance VoIP calls across different networks and hence has a larger routing area.
 Class 5, on the other hand, routes SIP or IP address or a Direct Inward Dialing (DID) number of target users across a smaller area.

-Benefits of using Softswitch
+Benefits of using a Softswitch

 By using Softswitches, organizations have observed the following benefits: